carlo-colombo/CashSplitter/README.md

   Paris", "Dinner with friends")
-- **Add Expenses**: Add expenses to groups with single or multiple payers that can be split equally among all participants, a selected subset, or with custom amounts for each participant
+- **Add Expenses**: Add expenses to groups with single or multiple payers that can be split equally among all participants, a selected subset, or with custom amounts for each participant.
+Supports decimal amounts with precise handling down to 0.01 currency units
-- **UI to Add Expenses**: User-friendly interface to add expenses with form validation, including amount, description, payer selection, and participant selection for splitting
+- **UI to Add Expenses**: User-friendly interface to add expenses with form validation, including decimal amount input, description, payer selection, and participant selection for splitting
 - **Expenses Display**: View all group expenses in a formatted table showing description, date, amount, payers, and participants for each expense
 - **Local Persistence**: All data is saved to browser local storage—no server